The Vintage Bullet Bras: A Timeless Icon

 What is a Bullet Bra?

 The bullet bra is a type of structured bra that rose to fame in the 1940s and 1950s.
-Unlike today’s molded cups, bullet bras were made from non-stretch fabrics and featured spiral stitching, creating a pointed, "bullet shaped" silhouette.
-The look became widely popularized by Hollywood stars like Marilyn Monroe, Jane Russell, and Lana Turner, earning the nickname sweater girl bra for how it accentuated the bust under tight knits.
+Invented by designers such as Jacques Faith and popularized by brands like Maiden form and Frederick's of Hollywood, the bullet bra was created with craftsmanship and innovation to achieve its iconic shape.
+Unlike today’s molded cups, bullet bras were made from non-stretch fabrics and featured spiral stitching, creating a pointed, “bullet shaped” silhouette.
+To achieve the dramatic pointed tip, wearers would often fill the cups with padding or inserts, ensuring the tip was properly filled for the classic look.
+The look became widely popularized by Hollywood stars like Marilyn Monroe, Jane Russell, Lana Turner, and Jayne Mansfield, who was especially known for the 'sweater girl' look, earning the nickname sweater girl bra for how women would wear tight sweaters to accentuate their curves with bullet bras.

 A Brief History of the 1950s Bullet Bra